 Profitability and Efficiency

-Jason: I really like that point and the early part resonated with me.
-This is going to seem a bit funny.
-Let's pretend that we're at a restaurant.
+This is going to seem a bit funny, but a great way to demonstrate profitability and efficiency is to pretend that we’re at a restaurant.
 If you watch MasterChef, there was this little trend called deconstructed everything.
 They deconstructed desserts and other food.

 Everyone knows what a pavlova looks like, but then you get a deconstructed pavlova—may still taste nice, but you just haven’t had the time to do it so you’ve done all the elements separately.
 That can often happen in business when we’re talking about process.
 Just because we are making money, it doesn’t mean it’s the most efficient way to do it.